Hygge in Denmark | exploringdenmark

 🤗

-Regular hyggelige moments—shared dinners, coffee, or even movie nights—strengthen friendships and community.
+Regular hyggelige moments—dinners, coffee, movie nights—strengthen community.

 How to Experience Hygge